 I don’t know, but here are five of the most common ways people find me or my work:

-- My poem “Ten Responses to the Phrase ‘Man Up'” went viral a few years back on Button Poetry’s channel.
-It got shared a lot on social media, racking up over a million views on YouTube and ten million more on Facebook, and appeared on sites like Upworthy, Everyday Feminism, and beyond.
+- Viral Poems: my poem “Ten Responses to the Phrase ‘Man Up'” went viral a few years back on Button Poetry’s channel.
+It got shared a lot on social media, racking up over a million views on YouTube and ten million more on Facebook.
+More recently, my poem about voting, “To Throw a Wrench in the Blood Machine,” took off on social media in a similar way.

 - “White supremacy is not a shark; it’s the water” is a quote from a poem of mine called “How to Explain White Supremacy to a White Supremacist,” and while the poem itself has popped up in a lot of places, it’s that specific quote that gets shared the most—on social media, in DEI workshops, and beyond.
 Tom Morello from Rage Against the Machine opened one of his videos with it.